 Regardless, website traffic as a metric is still highly important.
 That’s because your traffic results feed directly into your other metrics, such as conversion rates, sign-ups, and sales.
-These are the ones we’re really obsessed with, but it all starts at the top.
+We’re really obsessed with these, but it all starts at the top.

 If you aren’t generating new website traffic month on month, you have nothing to convert!

 Where does content marketing fit in with all of this then?